Baegll/DiceRoller/README.md

 Features:

-Includes options for Seperate dice rolls using ',', '|' seperators
+Includes option for Separate dice rolls using ',', '|' separators

 Math operations on top of rolls, including '+', '-', '*', '/' operators